AmitSamra/NYC_Crime/README.md

 # 4. Tableau

-Tableau gives us additional functionality with respect to visualization.
+Tableau gives us additional functionality with respect to visualizations.

 This following is a heatmap for arrests for dangerous crimes.
 The darker areas represent more activity or in simpler terms, the areas you want to avoid.